 We then mix the paint to match a specified color.
 We do not match dark paint colors.

 Paints not within the standard portfolio of the above manufacturers requires a physical sample to match.
 Mail a smooth, dried unreturnable sample (minimum size 3” x 3”) to the address below.
 This process requires $100 in addition to the custom color charge.

-Stain finishes outside of our 9 standard colors can be achieved by sending a 3" x 3" sample to the address below.
+Stain finishes outside of our 9 standard colors can be achieved by supplying a physical sample.
+Send a flat 3" x 3" stained light-grained wood sample to the address below.
+Stain samples with heavy grain (oak, walnut, etc.) are very difficult to match and will not be accepted.
 We will then match the color and send you a sample for your approval before finishing.
-Stain samples with heavy grain (oak, walnut, etc.) are often very difficult to match.
-If possible, provide sample on a light grain wood.

 Additional time may be required for production of difficult custom colors.

 A shutter unit that only covers the lower portion of a window.